 Dune, the first novel of Herbert’s series, is the best-selling science fiction novel of all time.
 Dune is set more than 21,000 years in the future.
 Mankind has colonized the galaxy, creating highly advanced technologies—spaceships, glowglobes, ornithopters, lasguns, protective energy shields, etc. Entire planets, such as Ix and Richese, are devoted to advancing technological civilization.

 Yet religion and mysticism are also very important in the Dune universe.
 Herbert shows how religion can be cynically used by the powerful as a tool of social control.
 But he also shows how sincere religious fanaticism can revolutionize societies.
 For instance, more than 10,000 years before the setting of the first novel, a religious war, the Butlerian Jihad, destroyed all artificial intelligences and banned the creation of thinking machines.
-Herbert explores how ecumenical ideas—like the Traditionalist notion of the transcendental unity of religions—can be used to promote peace and tolerance, whereas exclusive forms of monotheism lead to intolerance and conflict.
+Herbert explores how ecumenical ideas—like the Traditionalist notion of the transcendent unity of religions—can be used to promote peace and tolerance, whereas exclusive forms of monotheism lead to intolerance and conflict.
 Finally, Herbert is very aware of the importance of religion and rituals of hierarchy and initiation in bonding together hierarchical societies, especially secret societies.

 The ban on artificial intelligence forced human beings to develop their mental and physical capacities.
 Three groups have gone the furthest in this direction.